 The large wooden beams that cut across the ceiling through to the outdoors draw your eye through the space to take in the gorgeous vista—in one sweeping gaze you are lured by the outdoor pool and riverside views, while also taking in the various living zones united through colour, material, and texture.

-The kitchen’s open concept design is a master class in the curation of materials.
+The kitchen open concept design is a master class in the curation of materials.
 The carefully selected tone of matte white for the custom cabinets (Western Millwork) are beautifully complemented with an elegant white marble countertop (Carrara Tile & Marble) and pearly-white seashell penny-tile backsplash that continues up to the ceiling.
 The sleeker look of the cabinets are balanced out with pops of wood found in the open shelving and the tones of the luxury vinyl planking.
-But the show stopper is the oversized central island, with a live-edge oak bar that surrounds two sides, and ends in a waterfall edge—the overall effect is stunning!
+But the show stopper of this kitchen renovation is the oversized central island, with a live-edge oak bar that surrounds two sides, and ends in a waterfall edge—the overall effect is stunning!

 When it came to the dining room the clients were split in their opinions, formal dining spaces are often not well utilized, but they were still looking forward to hosting large family gatherings.
 A compromise was struck that saw the a custom bench placed along the dividing pony wall that backs onto the kitchen.
 A custom live-edge wood table, positioned perfectly to take advantage of the sweeping vistas, welcomes visitors, and is beautifully lit with vintage glass pendant lighting.